Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to the answer's genre but are sufficiently vague to apply to multiple choices.
-Clue 1 mentions 'hero's journey' and 'medieval warfare', which could relate to 'The Lord of the Rings', and the second clue mentions 'mysterious island' which can be associated with any adventure movie.
+The samples are related to the fantasy/adventure genre, making them applicable to multiple choices.
+The ambiguity works well, suggesting elements that could fit any of the choices without being overly specific.

 ✅ Strengths:
 - Attempt to create ambiguity